 When analyzing these numbers it is important to understand that while differences exist, each of your doctors has undertaken and completed a similar core education.
 In addition, it is important to remember that each of your doctors (even in the same health care discipline) possess various strengths to compensate for other health care professionals’ weaknesses and utilize a different approach to healing the body.
 In the end, finding the doctor that understands your needs and has the tools to provide you with the most appropriate care is what is important.

-The information herein on "What Are The Educational Requirements For A Chiropractor in El Paso?" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "What Are The Educational Requirements For A Chiropractor in El Paso?" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.